JaidenKhosla/Gordle/README.md

-# Gordle
+# Gordle: A Completely Original Word Game!

-A completely original word game!
+## Made using React, Typescript, and Canva.